ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/subscription-creation/examples.dotnet.markdown

 {PANEL:Create revisions enabled subscription}

 Here we create a subscription on Orders collection, which returns current and previous version of the subscriptions.
-Please see the [page](../AdvancedTopics/SubscriptionWithRevisioning) dedicated to subscriptions with revisions for more details and exmpales.
+Please see the [page](../advanced-topics/subscription-with-revisioning) dedicated to subscriptions with revisions for more details and examples.

 {CODE-TABS}
 {CODE-TAB:csharp:Generic-syntax create_simple_revisions_subscription_generic@ClientApi\DataSubscriptions\DataSubscriptions.cs /}